-Greenwich Radiological Group provides ultrasound in Connecticut and offers the best quality diagnostic radiology exams.
+Greenwich Radiological Group offers the highest quality diagnostic ultrasound exams (also known as sonography).
 We understand how essential our patients’ time is, so we work hard to guarantee that radiological procedure findings are accurately and swiftly interpreted.

 An Ultrasound machine uses high-frequency sound waves to create pictures of various body structures of body structures, including the internal organs of the abdomen and pelvis, the arteries and veins, and the pregnant uterus and fetus.
 Unlike x-rays and CT scans, ultrasound does not use radiation but instead uses the reflection of sound to produce an image.